euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Additionally, as the Intel compiler does not run natively on the coprocessor an additional set of scripts would also be required to ‘offload’ the compilation of runtime-generated kernels onto the host.
 Moreover, with this approach the initial start up phase would also be run on the coprocessor.
 As the single-thread performance of the Intel Xeon Phi coprocessor is significantly less than that of a recent Xeon processor, this is likely to result in a substantial increase in the start-up time of PyFR.
-Trying to compensating for this additonal overheads might render the native solution ineffective.
+Trying to compensate for this additional overheads might render the native solution ineffective.
-It was therefore decided to add a native MIC backend into PyFR.
+It was therefore decided to add a native MIC backend into PyFR and do so by leveraging pyMIC.

 On account of its need to target CUDA* and OpenCL the PyFR backend interface is relatively low-level.
 At start up, the solver code in PyFR allocates large blocks of memory which it then slices up into smaller pieces.
 A backend must therefore provide a means of both allocating memory and copying regions of this memory to/from the host.
 In contrast to this pyMIC is a relatively high-level library whose core tenant is comparable to a NumPy's ``ndarray`` type.
-While writing the MIC backend for PyFR we therefore had to use the low-level interfaces to pyMIC that enables raw memory to be allocated on the device and fine-grained copying to/from this memory.
+While writing the MIC backend for PyFR it was therefore necessary to use the low-level interfaces to pyMIC that enables raw memory to be allocated on the device and fine-grained copying to/from this memory.

 The resulting backend consists of approximately 700 lines of pure Python code and 200 lines of Mako templates.
 As the native programming language for the Intel coprocessor is C code with OpenMP annotations the DSL translation engine for the Intel coprocessor is almost identical to the one used in the existing C/OpenMP backend with the only changes being around how arguments are passed into kernels.